iRNA-COSI/APAeval/README.md

 least some of the calls, irrespective of your location.

-This calendar contains all video call events, including the necessary login info, and we would like to kindly ask you to subscribed to it:
+This calendar contains all video call events, including the necessary login info, and we would like to kindly ask you to subscribe to it:

 - Calendar ID: `59bboug9agv30v32r6bvaofdo4@group.calendar.google.com`
 - [Public address][calendar-url]